Skip to main content

 Privacy and Encryption

-Bear.
-TLS in transit, AES-256 at rest.
-Bear Pro adds end-to-end encrypted note bodies on a per-note basis (passphrase-protected; Bear cannot decrypt).
+Bear uses TLS in transit and AES-256 at rest.
+Bear Pro adds end-to-end encrypted note bodies on a per-note basis with a passphrase that Bear cannot decrypt.
 Privacy posture is documented on the bear-app.com privacy page.

-Evernote.
-TLS in transit, AES-256 at rest under Evernote-managed keys.
+Evernote uses TLS in transit and AES-256 at rest under Evernote-managed keys.
 Personal accounts are not end-to-end encrypted.
 Evernote Teams and Business add SOC 2 Type II coverage and admin controls.
 Evernote published a policy that user content is not used to train third-party foundation models.

-Atlas.
-TLS in transit, AES-256 at rest, vendor SOC 2 Type II in progress at the time of writing.
+Atlas uses TLS in transit and AES-256 at rest, with vendor SOC 2 Type II in progress at the time of writing.

 For per-note encryption with a passphrase, Bear is the strongest in this comparison.
 For enterprise governance, Evernote Teams or Business is the only option here that ships those controls.